ClusterCockpit/cc-backend/README.md

 ## Howto Build and Run

+**NOTICE**

+ClusterCockpit requires a recent version of the golang toolchain.
+You can check in `go.mod` what is the current minimal golang version required.
+Homebrew and Archlinux usually have up to date golang versions.
+For other Linux distros this often means you have to install the golang compiler yourself.
+Fprtunatly this is easy with golang.
+Since a lot of functionality is based on the go standard library it is crucial for security and performance to use a recent golang version.
+Also an old golang tool chain may restrict the supported versions of third party packages.

 There is a Makefile to automate the build of cc-backend.
 The Makefile supports the following targets:
 * `$ make`: Initialize `var` directory and build svelte frontend and backend binary.
 Please note that there is no proper prerequesite handling.
 Any change of frontend source files will trigger a complete rebuild.
 * `$ make clean`: Clean go build cache and remove binary